What is Diabetes in Dogs and Cats?

 - Diabetes mellitus type 3 – Subclinical form as a result of glucose tolerance disorder

-The disease is more prevalent in female dogs comparing to male (2:1 ratio).
+The disease is more prevalent in female dogs comparing to males (2:1 ratio).
 Among females, unspayed dogs tend to have higher predispositions for diabetes (6:1 ratio).
-Young dogs rarely get diabetes and the highest prevalence of diagnosing is reported among dogs 7-9 years of age.
+Young dogs rarely get diabetes and the highest prevalence of diagnosing is reported among dogs seven to nine years of age.

-The final diagnosis is based upon physical examination, anamnesis, blood glucose levels and urine glucose presence.
-Singular clinical sign won’t serve as a final determinant for diabetes mellitus.
+The final diagnosis is based upon physical examination, anamnesis, blood glucose levels, and urine glucose presence.
+Singular clinical signs won’t serve as a final determinant for diabetes mellitus.
 Diagnosing it can be sometimes a real challenge for the clinician.

 That’s why clinicians must be careful when evaluating the test results and approach the problem step by step.
 Every single clinical sign is important and following the blood sugar level and urine glucose presence to show persistent character is of utmost importance.

-Owners should be educated for the proper subcutaneous administration of insulin and correct way of adjusting and manipulating the syringes.
+Owners should be educated on the proper subcutaneous administration of insulin and the correct way of adjusting and manipulating the syringes.
 If it’s possible, help them exercise few times while in the clinic using saline.